BrainImaging/brics-docs/docs/viewer.md

 Similar to DICOM, every Study is identified by a [universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), a long period-separated numeric string.

 #### Reference Series
 Every Study contains one series which is considered to be the reference series.
 This is typically a high-resolution structure MRI, e.g. T1w MRI.
 All other series in this Study will be registered and aligned to this study.
-This allows voxel-to-voxel comparison of series within the same study, and allows Structures to be shared
+This allows voxel-to-voxel comparison of series within the same study, and allows Structures to be generated / visualized for all series in the study.

+### Series

+A series is a 3D image, either acquired directly from the scanner
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTIxMjI1OTksLTUyNTc4Nzk5NSw1NT
-Y2OTQ0NDRdfQ==
+eyJoaXN0b3J5IjpbMTc0NTA4Mjg5NywtNTI1Nzg3OTk1LDU1Nj
+Y5NDQ0NF19
 -->